This article was updated on April 7th, 2023

 5. More serious complications

-Vets agree that the benefits of spaying and neutering outweigh any associated risks, however, every surgery comes with risks and possible complications.
+Vets agree that the benefits of spaying and neutering outweigh any associated risks.
+However, every surgery comes with risks and possible complications.
 More serious complications from spay and neuter surgeries include a reaction to anesthesia, excessive bleeding, infection, and herniation.

-How to help your dog recover faster from a spay or neuter surgery
+How to help your dog recover faster

 1. Follow your veterinarian’s post-op instructions: Your veterinarian will provide specific instructions on how to care for your dog after surgery, including medications, feeding, and exercise restrictions.
 Follow these instructions carefully to ensure your dog’s smooth recovery.
 Your vet will also let you know if and when a recheck appointment is recommended.

 2. Limit your dog’s activity level: Keep your dog calm for 10 to 14 days after surgery.
 Avoid activities such as running or playing that could strain the incision, and only take your dog out for short walks on a leash to go potty.
 Swimming and bathing should also be avoided during this time frame.
-If you have an especially energetic pup, ask your veterinarian about prescribing a medication to help keep them calm and quiet.
+If you have an especially energetic pup, ask your veterinarian about prescribing medication to help keep them calm and quiet.

 3. Check the incision regularly: Look for signs of redness, swelling, or discharge, which could indicate an incision infection.
 Contact your veterinarian if you see any abnormalities.